fish-shell/fish-shell/doc_src/cmds/bind.rst

     move one whitespace-delimited word to the right

 ``forward-char``
-    move one character to the right
+    move one character to the right; or if at the end of the commandline, accept the current autosuggestion.
+    If the completion pager is active, select the next completion instead.

 ``forward-single-char``
-    move one character to the right; if an autosuggestion is available, only take a single char from it
+    move one character to the right; or if at the end of the commandline, accept a single char from the current autosuggestion.

 ``forward-word``
-    move one word to the right
+    move one word to the right; or if at the end of the commandline, accept one word from the current autosuggestion.

 ``history-search-backward``
     search the history for the previous match